faithadewuyi/Sell-Media-Assessment/README.md

 # Frontend Assessment Task

-This repository contains the completed assessment task for the Frontend Design Intern role.
+This repository contains the completed assessment task for the Frontend  Intern role.
 The task was implemented using Next.js and Tailwind CSS.